small-tech/site.js/README.md

 }
 ```

-After this refactor, if you restart the server and hit `https://localhost/cows` again in your browser, you should see exactly the same behaviour as before.
+When you save this update, Site.js will automatically reload the server with your new code (version 12.9.7 onwards).
+When you refresh in your browser, you should see exactly the same behaviour as before.

 As you can see, you can create quite a bit of dynamic functionality just by using DotJS with its most basic file-based routing mode.
 However, with this convention you are limited to GET routes.
 To use both GET and POST routes, you have to do a tiny bit more work, as explained in the next section.